PaddlePaddle/ERNIE/ernie-doc/README.md

 ### Install PaddlePaddle

-This code base has been tested with Paddle (version>=2.0) with Python3.
-Other dependency of ERNIE-Doc is listed in `requirements.txt`, you can install it by
+This code base has been tested with Paddle (version>=1.8) with Python3.
+Other dependency of ERNIE-GEN is listed in `requirements.txt`, you can install it by
 ```script
 pip install -r requirements.txt
 ```